 The purpose of the Social Action Committee is to provide Temple Beth Tikvah members with opportunities to carry out the mitzvah of tikkun olam, repair the world.
 The goal is to dedicate ourselves anew to our legacy of social justice through actions that will make the world a better place.

 We believe that Jewish communal life shouldn’t end when children are picked up in the carpool line following religious school.
-That’s why Temple Beth Tikvah has three youth groups:
+That’s why Temple Beth Tikvah has five groups:

 - Grades 9th – 12th